-6 Characteristics of Great Growth Stocks - Cabot Wealth Network
+6 Characteristics of Great Growth Stocks

 Great Growth Stocks Characteristic #6: Excellent, Innovative Management

-Henry Ford, Thomas Watson, Ray Kroc, Jack Welch, Walt Disney, Akio Morita, Sam Walton, Bill Gates, Larry Ellison, Steve Jobs, Meg Whitman, Jeff Bezos, Craig Venter and Dennis Kozlowski (for a while) were (and are) all great managers who led their companies to success by thinking differently.
+Henry Ford, Thomas Watson, Ray Kroc, Jack Welch, Walt Disney, Akio Morita, Sam Walton, Bill Gates, Larry Ellison, Steve Jobs, Meg Whitman, Jeff Bezos, Craig Venter, and Dennis Kozlowski (for a while) were (and are) all great managers who led their companies to success by thinking differently.
 Admittedly, there is no hard and fast measurement of management talent, but because this is the most important characteristic of all—and I think it always will be—it’s worth thinking about very hard.
 Most managers are nowhere near as good as those legends.
 But when you find a top manager—especially one with a record of prior successes—you should give him or her a little extra leeway.
-Top managers have a way of overcoming obstacles through a combination of vision, enthusiasm and leadership
+Top managers have a way of overcoming obstacles through a combination of vision, enthusiasm, and leadership

-Interestingly, several criteria that had been favorites of ours before this 10-year study proved to have a far poorer record of finding winners, so we weight them much more lightly now.
+Interestingly, several criteria that had been favorites of ours before this 10-year study proved to have a far poorer record of finding winners, so we weigh them much more lightly now.

 We used to think low debt was good; turns out it didn’t matter much.

-Note: *This article is periodically updated to reflect market conditions.